jeromeguillaume/kong-plugin-soap-xml-handling/README.md

     - Check that if `SOAPAction_Header` is enabled the `xsdApiSchema` is also defined
   - Fixed a bug by replacing `plugin.__plugin_id` (that doesn't exist except for `configure` phase) by `kong.plugin.get_id()`
   - Removed useless `formatCerr` in `libsaxon-4-kong`
+- v1.4.1
+  - Bumped `saxon` Home Edition from v12.5 to v12.8
+  - `saxon`: removed useless carriage returns in the event of error (corrupting JSON message)
+  - Moved from `docker run` sample to `docker-compose` sample